-When I was about five years old, my mum brought me to JO: I was always proud to share with my friends that my mum is a police officer.
-In fact, it was always my childhood did not get to spend time with her as often as we hoped.
-However, we now know that being a police officer involves my mum was a responsible and hard worker who took plenty of sacrifices.
+JO: I was always proud to share with my friends that my mum is a police officer.
+In fact, it was always my childhood ambition to join the Police Force, to be just like my mum, as I look up to her.

+As my mum was working shifts when we were younger, we did not get to spend time with her as often as we hoped.
+However, we now know that being a police officer involves plenty of sacrifices.
 In fact, she missed my birthday several times due to work and that mattered a lot to me as a young boy.
 However, she always made it up to me by getting me a cake and celebrating with me after the end of a long shift.
 On hindsight, her ability to balance work and family without a complaint, as most mums do, deserves commendation.